 Start the registration process by clicking the link below.

-You should land straight to the registration form.
+You should land on the registration form.
 You only need to input a username, an e-mail address, and a password.
-If you don’t land straight to the registration form, just choose Register from the top menu.

 Next, you’ll get a confirmation e-mail to your inbox.
 Finalize the registration by clicking the confirmation link in the e-mail.

-When you log in to your Binance account, you are asked to activate 2FA (two-factor authentication).
+When you log in to your Binance account first time, the system asks you to activate the 2FA (two-factor authentication).
 You need a mobile app called Google Authenticator for that.
-It’s available in Apple and Google app stores.
+It’s available in Apple and Google stores.

-Two-factor authentication is a standard feature at all serious websites and services these days.
+The two-factor authentication is a standard feature on all serious websites.
 Gmail and Hotmail are using it too, as an example.
 When using 2FA, nobody can log in to your account even if they’d know your username and password.
 The final confirmation key is always needed, which can be only found from your mobile app.